 Drug addiction is a disease of the brain that frequently occurs with other mental disorders.
 In fact, as many as 6 in 10 people with an illegal drug use disorder also suffer from another mental illness; and rates are similar for users of legal drugs—i.e., tobacco and alcohol.
 For these individuals, one condition becomes more difficult to treat successfully as an additional condition is also associated.
 Thus, patients entering treatment either for addiction or for another mental disorder should be assessed for the co-occurrence of the other condition.
 Research shows that treating both (or multiple) illnesses together in a structured fashion is generally the best treatment approach for these patients.

 My loved one seems so slow and “tired.”
 How long is his detox going to take?

-First off, I want to commend you for calling with your concerns, and to assure you that the Sadaqat Clinic team is providing your loved one with the best possible care.
+First off, I want to commend you for calling with your concerns, and to assure you that the willing ways team is providing your loved one with the best possible care.
 I can have the detox specialist working with your loved one call you and give you an update on the status of his or her care, and the specialist can answer any other questions you might have about the detoxification process.

 How do I help someone in denial?

 Addicts will often to great lengths to hide their problem.
-Whilst you may have tried to challenge their behaviour, and received an angry or defensive reaction in return, their denial and dishonesty serves to fuel their addiction further.
+Whilst you may have tried to challenge their behavior, and received an angry or defensive reaction in return, their denial and dishonesty serve to fuel their addiction further.
 This is when professional help can make a crucial impact.
 We can provide a structured intervention programme that could make a huge difference to you and your family.
 Please speak to us today for support and guidance.